microsoft/language-server-protocol/README.md

 ### Content Part

 Contains the actual content of the message.
-The content part of a messages uses [JSON-RPC](http://www.jsonrpc.org/) to describe requests, responses and notitications.
+The content part of a messages uses [JSON-RPC](http://www.jsonrpc.org/) to describe requests, responses and notifications.

 ### Example: